unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 ### 10. Closing the Publishing Loop Without Pretending It Is a CMS

 Bring the workflow together: drafting, technical review, local preview, diagrams and code, TTS proofreading, taxonomy and URL checks, social drafts, support and discussion blocks, future dates, commit and push boundaries, GitHub Pages deployment, and post-publication monitoring.

+Close the loop across the site's actual content map: a standalone article, a series installment, and a project update enter through different metadata and reader routes but share the same local operation, review, URL, validation, deployment, and monitoring concerns.
+Make the lifecycle diagram show those entry paths joining at explicit human gates rather than collapsing them into one generic blog post.

 End with what is still manual and why.
 Human review, publication authority, social posting, donation messaging, and editorial judgment should remain visible rather than being described as defects awaiting total automation.